 Aren’t they gorgeous?!

-Voila!
-Just the cutest little homemade gift package ever!
+Aren’t these just the cutest little homemade gift packages ever!

 Get the 3-5 Playful Preschool e-Book!

 25+preschool activities by 25 bloggers, 10 printables, 50 links to activities not featured in the book all for $8.99!

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 In 1997, Jackie stepped out of the corporate world to start a family and to open her own home daycare.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.